|

 "moderate, sober."

-(Moisés): Spanish form of Moses, probably meaning
+MOISÉS: Spanish form of Hebrew

 NACHO:

-Spanish pet form of Ignacio, possibly
+Pet form of Spanish Ignacio, possibly

 meaning "unknowing."